petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 The project compares how the two styles express those responsibilities.

-It does not attempt to compare every aspect of architecture, such as:
+The project does not attempt to compare every aspect of architecture, such as:

 - team structure in a large organization
 - cloud cost at scale